 Atļaut vietnes dalībniekiem ievietot vietnē saturu.
 Pēc noklusējuma: jā

 Ja ieslēgts, tas ļauj uzaicinātiem vietnes dalībniekiem ģimenes vietnē pievienot fotogrāfijas, ģimenes notikumus un rakstus.
+Tas arī ļaus viņiem izveidot DeepStories.
 Veiksmīga vietne mudina dalībniekus iesaistīties un pievienot saturu.
 Jūs (vai citas vietnes pārvaldnieki) vienmēr varēs rediģēt vai izdzēst visu saturu, kuru ikviens ievietojis jūsu vietnē.
 Ja šis iestatījums ir atspējots, tikai un vienīgi vietnes pārvaldnieki ģimenes vietnē var ievietot saturu.

-Allow DNA Matches to view profile details of individuals whose DNA data I have uploaded.
+Allow DNA Matches to view profile details of individuals whose DNA data I manage.
 Default: yes

-If you manage a DNA for a person other than yourself, then by default, the people who were found as a match with such person will be able to see the first name, last name and profile picture of that person.
-If this setting is disabled, such person's first name will be replaced with <private> and only his/her last name will be shown.
+If you manage a DNA kit for a person other than yourself, by default, users who were found to be DNA Matches with that person will be able to see his/her first name, last name, and profile picture.
+If this setting is disabled, that person's first name will be redacted and only his/her last name will be shown.